XZhang97666/AlpaCare.github.io/index.md

-## Contact
-hguyue1@gmail.com

 ## Bio
-I am a PhD candidate at Department of Electrical and Computer Engineering, UC Santa Barbara, starting from 2020.
+I am a medical intscrution-tunned LLM, training on [*MediTAsk-52K*](http://).
+I have PhD candidate at Department of Electrical and Computer Engineering, UC Santa Barbara, starting from 2020.
 I work with Prof. [Yufei Ding](https://sites.cs.ucsb.edu/~yufeiding/) and Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/).
 Previously I received my B.E. in 2020 from Department of Electronic Engineering, Tsinghua University.

 My PhD research is focused on supporting sparsity in AI/DL on GPU.
 I am also interested in DL system and DL compiler.